|Written by Historian|

-Marvin Minsky is one of the best known of the revolutionary thinkers of the early days of AI, robotics and computer science.
+Marvin Minsky was, and remains, one of the best known of the revolutionary thinkers of the early days of AI, robotics and computer science.

 In the early 1950s computers were comparatively crude devices with far less computing power than a desktop PC.
 All the more surprising then that some users were already thinking about ways of making the machines emulate human intelligence.